Woman Breaks Free from Insulin--and Constant Fear

 Receiving an islet cell transplant may help prevent other diabetes-related problems, such as kidney and heart disease.
 “Being part of this study is a way of looking after myself,” Cuthbert said.
 “The last seven years have been really difficult for me.
 I’m now missing my family, friends and garden.
 It will be good to get home again to catch up.
 I couldn’t get the treatment in England, as they hadn’t fully opened their Islet Cell Transplant Program.
 So, I applied to the University of Chicago, was accepted, and came to participate in this study, and I feel really lucky to be here.”

-Now that the initial clinical trial on islet cell transplantation that began in 2003 is nearing completion, the University of Chicago Medicine is launching more studies under the leadership of Piotr Witkowski, MD, PhD, assistant professor of surgery and director of the Pancreatic Islet Transplant Program.
+Now that the initial clinical trial on islet cell transplantation that began in 2003 is nearing completion, the University of Chicago Medicine is launching more studies under the leadership of Piotr Witkowski, MD, PhD, associate professor of surgery and director of the Pancreatic Islet Transplant Program.
 “We want this treatment to be available to all patients with Type 1 diabetes who have unawareness episodes.
 If we can select patients carefully and do the procedure effectively, the donor pool should be sufficient,” Witkowski said.

 One of Witkowski’s goals is to optimize the process of isolating islet cells, so a patient with diabetes will remain free of the need for insulin injections after only one infusion.
 He also is spearheading improvements in warding off infection and the attack of the immune system on new cells or organs.

 “Our hope is to get even better results by increasing effectiveness of immunosuppressive medicines and limiting bothersome side effects,” he said.